Oct 2, 2017

-When Rita had decided she wanted to go into business for herself, her brother Jake was the one who recommended a 7-Eleven franchise, having been familiar with the company first-hand as a consultant.
-“We knew what it takes to start from scratch,” she added.
+When Rita had decided she wanted to go into business for herself, her brother Jake was the one who recommended 7-Eleven, having been familiar with the company first-hand as a consultant.
+“We knew what it takes to start from scratch,” she adds.
 “We knew the failure rate could be pretty high.
 You usually need a lot of capital.
 When we saw 7-Eleven we thought, well this is a possibility because they have the right support system all the way through.
 With our background in retail, it was the right fit.”

 Rita enjoyed the training.
 She thought it was thorough and layered with deep insights into all the abilities she would need to carry off her dream.
-"It's a lot.
+“It’s a lot.
 But I liked that it was self-paced.
-I took my time because that is the kind of student I am.
-I always over study when I get passionate about something," she shared.
+I took my time, because that is the kind of student I am.
+I always over study when I get passionate about something,” she shares.

 Rita is also very passionate about her community in general.
-She's served on city boards and still continues her volunteer work.
-She pays great attention to details for every customer.
-This is an example she and Jake instill in their team.
+She’s served on city boards and still continues her volunteer work.
+She pays great attention to detail with every customer, an example she and Jake instill in their team.
 They believe finding joy in work is contagious.
-"Plus,” she exclaimed, “having fun should be a part of success!"
+“Plus,” she exclaims, “having fun should be a part of success!”

-Recently married, Rita has been able to travel with her new husband, spend time with her grandchildren, and care for her mother.
+Recently married, she’s been able to travel with her new husband, spend time with her grandchildren, and care for her mother.
 “This is a big part of my life.
-I could be retired, but I am still very passionate about business.
-I am always excited about learning more and working with others.
+I could be retired, but I just am passionate about business.
+I am passionate about learning more and working with others.
 You get to change lives!
-All this, and I still have time left to enjoy life with my family, especially the grandkids.”
+All this and I still have time left to enjoy life with my family, especially the grandkids.”

 “Rita is a phenomenal woman, who has a great passion for wanting to do things the right way,” says Wendy Moseley, 7-Eleven’s Field Consultant in North Austin.
 “Rita and her brother do very well together.
 As he takes on the day-to-day arm of the operation, Rita digs into the behind-the-scenes financial aspects.
 They are a great team that make it look easy because they both work very hard.”